jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-tim-green-on-curating-a-debut-album.md

 **RR: The tracklist for the album also reads like cues for movie scenes.
 Did you envisage a storyline to accompany it?**

 Tim: Yes completely.
 Although it was more a loose idea and story arc with characters involved.
 This was how I was able to piece together the tracks and know where to progress the album in its direction.
+For example, having repeating themes and motifs for different elements from the story, like a love theme.
+Or by having each song almost as a different scene in a movie… all of this was basically to give me a new way to write and think about how to construct an album.

 I was seeing this story sort of unfold in my mind whilst writing the track, then leading onto the next track or cue to a scene.
 <br><br>

 **RR: Great concept.
 You've worked with several big labels over the years - what drew you back to Cocoon's creative environment when it came to producing the album?**